Neurofeedback for TBI’s

-We typically recommend 12 neurofeedback sessions over six weeks followed by a repeat qEEG to monitor progress and make necessary changes in treatment protocols for further treatment if needed.
+We typically recommend 12 neurofeedback sessions over six weeks followed by a repeat qEEG every 3 months to monitor progress and make necessary changes in treatment protocols for further treatment if needed.
 It’s not uncommon for some conditions to take months to years to reverse.

-A follow-up qEEG and CNS is performed to assess and document any improvement or impairment and the need for any additional treatment.
-Once we achieve the desired results and the qEEG more green patterns and less irregular brain wave patterns, the results are often permanent.
+A follow-up qEEG and cognitive evaluation is performed to assess and document any improvement or impairment and the need for any additional treatment.
+Once we achieve the desired results and the qEEG reads more green patterns and less irregular brain wave patterns, the results are often permanent.

 Our board-certified neurologist reviews all diagnostic testing and establishes a treatment protocol.